BBC iPlayer box sets: what's on?

 Steven Moffat’s sparky script updates the Sherlock mysteries to modern London, putting a fantastical gloss over the city.
 Each episode has a self-contained case to solve, but the human drama develops through the series, making this the perfect Sunday-night viewing.

-On the face of it, a TV series that squashes together a detective drama and a time-travel mystery sounds like desperate pulpy nonsense – and lead actor John Simm initially rejected the role on that basis.
-He didn’t know that it’d be one of the highlights of his career.
+On the face of it, a TV series that squashes together a detective drama and a time-travel mystery sounds like desperate pulpy nonsense.
+But it's so much more, and became one of the highlights of actor John Simm's career.

 Sam Tyler (Simm) is a detective in 2006, who’s put into a coma after a fatal car crash and wakes up in 1973.
 Now, he’s working under the ruthless and very un-PC detective Gene Hunt (Philip Glenister), solving crimes with the thrills and glamour of the 70s.